rcn-ee/ti-opencl/docs/sphinx-doc/source/memory/cache-operations.rst

 OpenCL C built-in functions that allow DSP data cache reconfiguration and explicit coherency operation.

-For cache-able memory regions residing in DDR and MSMC memory, the data path to/from the DSP cores will go through an L1D cache and an L2 cache.
+For cacheable memory regions residing in DDR and MSMC memory, the data path to/from the DSP cores will go through an L1D cache and an L2 cache.
 The default sizes of these caches are documented in :doc:`device-memory`.